Matis-Projects/TNetLibrarySystem/README.md

 1. Put the prefabs named `TNLS Manager` in your world
 2. **UNPACK THE PREFAB** !
 Without unpack, this will just break the entire system.

-### Preparation of the script
+### Preparation of the Networked script

+* Automatic mode
+    1. Add in the same gameobject a `AssignNewScriptToNetwork` component.
+    2. Change the scriptName to what you want.
+    3. Assign the `TNLS Manager` and your Networked script in the new component.
+    3. Change the syncronization method of your script to `Manual`.
+* Legacy mode
     1. Your script Syncronization Method need to be in MANUAL in **all** your NetworkedScript.
-2. Declare under your `UdonSharpBehaviour` class the TNLS: `[SerializeField] public TNLSManager TNLSManager;`
+    2. Declare under your `UdonSharpBehaviour` class the TNLS: `[SerializeField] private TNLSManager TNLSManager;`
         * In case you have a script link to all your scripts, you can declare it into the this one and not re-declare it all times.
     3. Declare the ScriptName or the ScriptId:
         1. You need to set the value when the script Start!
             *   You can set to a custom string using `TNLSManager.AddANamedNetworkedScript(<the name>, this);`
             *   You can set to a custom number using : `TNLSManager.AddAIdNetworkedScript("<the number>", this);`
         *  ***WARNING** It's one name/id per instance of script.*

-### Call a void
+### Call a method

 *   In case of you want use the Id of the script: `TNLSManager.CallNetworkedScript("<Your Void Name>", <The ScriptId destination>, <parameters>);`
 *   In case of you want use the name of the script: `TNLSManager.CallNamedNetworkedScript("<Your Void Name>", "<The ScriptName destination>", <parameters>);`